 Located within a 200-acre wooded area, the Pioneer Trail includes three hikes to challenge all levels of physical fitness, while exploring the forest, discovering wildlife, and taking in the scenery.
 All trails begin and end at the parking area located behind and above the Orvis Activities Center (parking lot 24).

 Each of the three trails is designated with a different-colored hiker icon: blue for the Pioneer Fitness Trail, green for the Happy Valley Trail, and yellow for the Cross Country Trail.

-The one-mile Pioneer Fitness Trail offers a novice-to-intermediate challenge to trail-goers, and also features fitness stations.
-The intermediate-to-difficult one-and-a-half-mile Happy Valley Trail offers some significant climbs and allows hikers to explore what was originally developed as the Happy Valley Ski Hill.
+The 1-mile Pioneer Fitness Trail offers a novice-to-intermediate challenge to trail-goers, and also features fitness stations.
+The intermediate-to-difficult 1.5-mile Happy Valley Trail offers some significant climbs and allows hikers to explore what was originally developed as the Happy Valley Ski Hill.

-The two-mile Cross Country Trail is designed for running, walking, and cross-country skiing.
+The 2-mile Cross Country Trail is designed for running, walking, and cross-country skiing.
 It delivers scenic views of the village, college, and athletic fields, and is novice-to-intermediate in level of difficulty.

 To mark the opening of the trails, the college held a ribbon-cutting ceremony, attended by students, faculty, and staff.
 Welcoming everyone in attendance was Spencer Peavey, assistant vice president for Student Affairs.

 “These trails will offer students an additional outlet on campus for fitness and recreation,” he said.
 “They will also offer faculty and staff members a great opportunity during breaks.”